Lane Thomas Preview, Player Props: Nationals vs. Phillies

 Lane Thomas At The Plate

-- He has scored in 67 of 121 games this year, and more than once 13 times.
+- He has scored in 54.9% of his games this year, with two or more runs scored in 10.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.